gvwilson/sensibleadventures/misc/bear-02.md

 Noxy frowned.
 "Why?
 I thought he liked you."

 The prince shrugged.
-"He probably does, but Thokmay's the heir now."
+"He probably does, but Lormay's the heir now."
 He couldn't quite keep the bitterness out of his voice when he continued, "My father said it would make it clear to everyone that things have changed.
 Sending me to Apple Bridge is part of that